contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.6.6 Burial or Cremation

-Where possible, deceased members who were endowed should be buried in temple clothing.
+Where possible, deceased members who were endowed should be buried or cremated in temple clothing.
 Where cultural traditions or burial practices make this inappropriate or difficult, the clothing may be folded and placed next to the body in the casket.
-Additional instructions on temple burial clothing and dressing the dead are provided in [8.2.2.4](8-elders-quorum.md#8224-when-a-ward-member-dies), [9.2.2.4](9-relief-society.md#9224-when-a-ward-member-dies), and [27.3.9](27-temple-ordinances-for-the-living.md#2739-temple-burial-clothing).
+Additional instructions on temple burial clothing and dressing the dead are provided in [8.2.2.4](8-elders-quorum.md#8224-when-a-ward-member-dies), [9.2.2.4](9-relief-society.md#9224-when-a-ward-member-dies), and [38.5.8](38-church-policies-and-guidelines.md#3858-temple-burial-clothing).

 If possible, at least one member of the bishopric accompanies the cortege to the cemetery.
 If the grave will be dedicated, he consults with the family and asks a Melchizedek Priesthood holder to do so according to the instructions in [18.16](18-priesthood-ordinances-and-blessings.md#1816-dedicating-graves).
 If the family prefers, a graveside prayer rather than a dedicatory prayer may be offered.

-The Church does not normally encourage cremation.
-However, if the body of an endowed member is being cremated, it should be dressed in temple clothing if possible.
+If the body of an endowed member is being cremated, it should be dressed in temple clothing if possible.
 For information about dedicating the place where the ashes are kept, see [18.16.2](18-priesthood-ordinances-and-blessings.md#18162-instructions).

 ### 29.6.7 Financial Policies